cg-tuwien/Math2Model/parametric-renderer-core/copy-includes/README.md

 # Copy Include

 Copies code from one shader into another one.
+Currently, WGSL needs all shader code to be in the same file.

+We run the copying step beforehand, such that WGSL language servers can actually understand and analyze the code.
+The second tool that relies on this is [wgsl_to_wgpu](https://github.com/ScanMountGoat/wgsl_to_wgpu), which we run at build time to generate type-safe Rust bindings for our shader code.

 ## Usage